uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.2.7
+## What's new in 1.2.8

-URI Modern 1.2.7 is a bug fix release.
+URI Modern 1.2.8 is a bug fix release.

-* Corrects the way global variables are checked
-* The static build now includes theme adjustments for the [Component Library](https://github.com/uriweb/uri-component-library)
+* Adds support for styling text with `type-sans` and `type-serif` classes
+* Adds definitions for allowed Gutenberg blocks and colors
+* Updates the Search & Filter template to adopt generic styling
-* Updates development tools
+* Updates devDependencies

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/149/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/151/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?